 Based on financial strength and overall rating, the best product liability insurance companies include:

-General liability insurance costs an average of $42 per month for Insureon's customers.
+General liability insurance costs an average of $45 per month for Insureon's customers, and it usually includes product liability coverage.

-For retailers, product liability insurance is frequently sourced from The Hartford, Liberty Mutual, Acuity, Nationwide, and Travelers.
+For retailers, product liability insurance is frequently sourced from The Hartford, Liberty Mutual, and Hiscox.

 If a customer has an allergic reaction to cosmetics sold at your store, or if a candle you sold damages an expensive piece of furniture, this policy will cover your financial losses.